jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 ## Graceful shutdown of an Executor

-You might need to execute some logic when your executor's destructor is called.
+You might need to execute some logic when your Executor's destructor is called.
 For example, you want to persist data to the disk (e.g. in-memory indexed data, fine-tuned model,...).
 To do so, you can overwrite the `close` method and add your logic.